ktdreyer/txbugzilla/README.rst

     @defer.inlineCallbacks
     def example():
-        # Authenticate via username and password
+        # Authenticate with an API key
         bz = yield connect(api_key='123456abcdef')

         # Do something as this logged-in user, for example: